 Horses showing no clinical signs of vitamin E deficiency

 Supplementing with vitamin E can be expensive and can put a horse at risk for toxicity.
 If you suspect a deficiency you can easily test the serum concentration.
-Pathogenes offers a discounted program for testing vitamin E in association with our clinical trials.
-Call us for more information and be sure to send the sample with our Test submission form.
+Samples need special handling, you must keep the plasma (purple top tube) chilled and protected from light.
+Send it to your diagnostic laboratory on ice overnight.

 Is it time to stop supplementing?
 A simple test will tell you.
 Because there is a rapid decline of serum levels after discontinuing some forms of vitamin E, it is best to wait a week after stopping vitamin E dosing before sending a serum sample for testing a long time supplemented horse.